mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 ## Calculating $\pi$
 There are [lots of great tutorials](https://www.cantorsparadise.com/calculating-the-value-of-pi-using-random-numbers-a-monte-carlo-simulation-d4b80dc12bdf) on how to calculate pi using random numbers.
 The brief summary is that we generate random x-y coordinates between (0,0) and (1,1), then calculate the proportion of those points that fall within a circle with radius 1.
 We can then solve for $\pi$ by multiplying this proportion by 4.
 In the visualization below, we would divide the number of blue points by the total number of points to get $\frac{\pi}{4}$.

 <center>
 <img src="{{  site.baseurl  }}/images/data_engineering/pyspark/calculate_pi.png" loading="lazy" height="45%" width="45%">
 </center>

+The more points we generate, the more accurate our estimate gets for $\pi$.
+This is an ideal place for PySpark to come in.

 Here's a function for calculating pi.
 I tried striking a balance between 1) iterating through `n_samples` and generating one point each time (low memory intensity but takes long), versus 2) generating all samples at once and then calculating the mean (need to store all points in memory).
 A solution I found works pretty well is to break `n_samples` into several _chunks_, calculate the proportion of points within the circle for each chunk, and then get the mean of means at the end.